DistortedAxiom/web-module-challenge-scope-and-closure/README.md

 c.
 What is the lexical scope of `newRoll`?

 "newRoll" contains the scope of its parent function (personalDice), this means that it is also able to access the parameter "name" from "personalDice" as well.
-This mean that even if personalDice has been initialized, it would still be able to access the "name" data.
+Even if personalDice has been initialized, it would still be able to access the "name" data.

 ### Task 3 - Stretch Goals